 - Complete the steps in scenario 1.

-There are two additional scenarios that occur less frequently than the first three.
+There are three additional scenarios that occur less frequently than the first three.
 If your situation falls into one of these scenarios, contact FileHold for assistance in preparing a migration plan.

 - If your FileHold version is not the current or previous major version, you will need two or more upgrade steps.
 These steps are similar to above by simply repeating the upgrade steps for each major version you are behind.
 It is possible you will not be able to renew your FileCare agreement if you are not on the current or previous major version.